John Rabe: Death and legacy

+On 5 January 1950, Rabe died of a stroke and was buried at Kaiser Wilhelm Memorial Cemetery in Berlin-Charlottenburg.
+His wife died on 17 September 1964 and was buried by his side.
+Since there was a limitation of graveyard usage in Germany, the lease on Rabe's was expired by 1985.

-On 5 January 1950, Rabe died of a stroke.
-In 1997, his tombstone was moved from Berlin to Nanjing, where it received a place of honour at the massacre memorial site and still stands today.
+In 1997, their tombstone was moved from Berlin to Nanjing, where it received a place of honour at the massacre memorial site.
 In 2005, Rabe's former residence in Nanjing, the John Rabe House, was restored to its former state; it houses the John Rabe and International Safety Zone Memorial Hall, opened in 2006.
 The Austrian Service Abroad was later invited to send a Peace Servant there.

-Rabe's grave in Kaiser Wilhelm Memorial Cemetery in Berlin-Charlottenburg was re-erected in 2013.
+Rabe and his wife's grave at Kaiser Wilhelm Memorial Cemetery was re-erected in October 2013.
+An inauguration memorial ceremony was held on 12 December 2013 with his grandson Thomas Rabe and the Chinese Ambassador to Germany Shi Mingde in attendance.

 War diaries

-Rabe's wartime diaries were published in English as The Good German of Nanking (UK title) or The Good Man of Nanking (US title) (original German title: Der gute Deutsche von Nanking).
+A selection of Rabe's wartime diaries was published in English as The Good German of Nanking (UK title) or The Good Man of Nanking (US title) (original German title: Der gute Deutsche von Nanking).

 Portrayals in film

 John Rabe has been portrayed in numerous films: